tpaschalis/scala-bf2c/README.md

 # scala-bf2c

-This is a simple Scala application to interpret Brainfuck code into C.
+This is a simple Scala application to interpret Brainfuck code into C. All logic lives in [this](https://github.com/tpaschalis/scala-bf2c/blob/master/src/main/scala/BF2C.scala) file.

 It was written as a IntelliJ Idea + SBT project.